 "You helped that woman with the two girls," I said.

 Theresa changed the subject.
-“We’re headed to the casino, but we’re not in a hurry.
-How about a drink, our treat?”
+"We planned to hit the casino, but we’re in no hurry.
+Let's have a drink, our treat."

 Davin busted out laughing.
 "With three hot girls?
 I was hoping to meet just one."

 We chose the Fusion Bar because it was the least full of senior citizens.